 - 26 December to 31 December

-- The first day of Chinese New Year and the three days preceding it
+- the first day of Chinese New Year and the 3 days preceding it

-- On the day of Diwali and the three days preceding it.
+- on the day of Diwali and the 3 days preceding it

 It is an offence to sell fireworks outside these periods unless you have a licence.